BMW Motorcycle neutral steering

-It is very easy to test for neutral steering.
+It is easy to test for neutral steering.
 Make sure that your tires are in good condition and are properly inflated.
 It is an absolute must to have the throttle lock to keep it at one speed.
 If you can’t hold a steady speed, with hands off of the bars, you can’t perform this test.
 The steering bearings should be correctly adjusted.
 Remove any steering damper friction.
-You should also know that your bike has little or no tendency to have a low speed wobble.
-If you have any question about that, go to my page on wobbles.
+You should also know that your bike has little or no tendency to have a low-speed wobble.
+If you have any questions about that, go to my page on wobbles.

-This is where the bike seems to want to fall over into the turn, or turn tighter as you relax your pressure on the bars.
-If you had a remote throttle, you could accelerate and that would tend to “pick” the bike up.
+Oversteer is where the bike seems to want to fall over into the turn, or turn tighter as you relax your pressure on the bars.
+If you had a remote throttle, you could accelerate, and that would tend to “pick” the bike up.
 As it is, you have to “grip the bars” in a curve and that is a most unsettling feeling to have.
-You sort of have to “hold the bike up” to feel confident.
-Many of the older Japanese bikes were designed this way and it was “normal” for them.
+You have to “hold the bike up” to feel confident.
+Many of the older Japanese bikes were designed this way, and it was “normal” for them.

-This will cause a change in geometry, basically too short of a wheel base and too little trail.
+A change in geometry will cause this, basically too short of a wheelbase and too little trail.
 If the front end sits too low, this will be the result.
 One of the reasons for this to occur on a BMW is to have sacked out (collapsed) fork springs.
 A common reason is when the Earles fork was bent back from an accident.
-We saw a few telescopic fork models do this too, but usually they bind up so badly that the owner can’t/won’t ride it.
+We saw a few telescopic fork models do this too, but usually, they bind up so badly that the owner can’t/won’t ride it.

 Low air pressure will allow the front end to sit low too.
-A tire that is too small for the front will do it too.
+A tire that is too small for the front will do it also.
 One of the most common reasons is that the owner mounted a too large tire on the rear.
-This sets the front lower by comparison and it will oversteer.
+This sets the front lower by comparison, and it will oversteer.

-The /2 Earles fork series used the same sized tire front and rear, a 3.50 X 18″ and that worked very well.
-The US models with the “new” telescopic forks used a 4.00 X 18″ on the rear and it had neutral steering when all was in top condition.
+The /2 Earles fork series used the same size tire front, and rear, a 3.50 X 18,” and that worked very well.
+The US models with the “new” telescopic forks used a 4.00 X 18″ on the rear, and it had neutral steering when everything was in top condition.
 Don’t confuse the two types of forks and get some wild hair to use a 4.00 on the rear of your Earles forks BMW if you value neutral steering.

-On the /5, and later bikes, it was common for owners to overload the bike with accessories and ruin otherwise good handling.
+On the /5 and later bikes, it was common for owners to overload the bike with accessories and ruin otherwise proper handling.
 I have no experience with BMWs after 1981, but geometry and human nature probably haven’t changed very much.

-This is where the bike doesn’t even want to lean.
+Understeer is where the bike doesn’t even want to lean.
 It will try to stand up in the curve if you reduce pressure on the bars.
-This is far rarer than oversteer on a BMW.
+Understeer is far rarer than oversteer on a BMW.
 It makes you really work to go into a curve and stay there.
 I have seen it from a variety of situations on a BMW.
-Once a /2 came in with a 4.00 on the front and it was a real bear to ride.
-Once I found understeer on a with a 3.00 or 3.25 Metzler C on the rear.
-I didn’t even know that they made them that small.
+Once a /2 came in with a 4.00 on the front, and it was a real bear to ride.
+Once I found an understeer on a with a 3.00 or 3.25 Metzler C on the rear.
+I didn’t even know that they made tires that small.

-The shape of the tire profile greatly alters how a bike goes into corners.
-The old Dunlop K81 had a triangular profile and that caused it to give one a scare as it transitioned from straight ahead to medium cornering.
-After it was in the corner it really held well.
-Take a look at the profile and see if it has any irregular shape to it.
-I have seen some new (meaning in the last 20 years) tire profiles that would really mess up an old airhead.
+The shape of the tire profile alters how a bike goes into corners.
+The old Dunlop K81 had a triangular profile, and that caused it to give one a scare as it transitioned from straight ahead to medium cornering.
+After it was in the corner, it held well.
+Take a look at the profile and see if it has an irregular shape to it.
+I have seen some new (meaning in the last 20 years) tire profiles that would mess up an old airhead.
 The cafe racer could easily give up some smoothness in transition for some other advantage, such as greater traction while in the corner.

 The result of neutral motorcycle steering

-Neutral steering makes it easier to ride long distances, go through curves with confidence and save your shoulder and back muscles.
-When a rider becomes really comfortable with a bike like this, the rider only needs to “see a curve” and the bike seems to just “go through the curve.”
-I have often tried to do nothing consciously when approaching a curve and the bike just seems to have a mind of its own and do the right thing.
-It is this characteristic that causes some bikes to be very easy to ride and others make you feel that you are in a wrestling match.
-On the older stuff, the European bikes tended to be neutral steering and the Japanese were often guilty of oversteer.
+Neutral steering makes it easier to ride long distances, go through curves with confidence, and save your shoulder and back muscles.
+When a rider becomes comfortable with a bike like this, the rider only needs to “see a curve,” and the bike seems to “go through the curve.”
+I have often tried to do nothing consciously when approaching a curve, and the bike just seems to have a mind of its own and do the right thing.
+It is this characteristic that causes some bikes to be very easy to ride, and others make you feel that you are in a wrestling match.
+On the older stuff, the European bikes tended to be neutral steering, and the Japanese were often guilty of oversteer.

 Stay with the tire sizes suggested by the manufacturer.
-I do not know the size conversion to the newer modern metric tire sizes.
+Use the size conversion to the newer modern metric tire sizes.